vonderwoman/code-challenges/datascience/README.md

  pip install -r requirements.txt
  ```

-In order to succesfully do this coding challenge you will need to create an [account](https://accounts.google.com/ServiceLogin/signinchooser?service=cloudconsole&passive=1209600&osid=1&continue=https%3A%2F%2Fconsole.cloud.google.com%2Fbigquery%3Fref%3Dhttps%3A%2F%2Faccounts.google.com%2FLogout%3Fservice%253Dcloudconsole%2526continue%253Dhttps%3A%2F%2Fconsole.cloud.google.com%2Fbigquery%2526hl%253Den_GB&followup=https%3A%2F%2Fconsole.cloud.google.com%2Fbigquery%3Fref%3Dhttps%3A%2F%2Faccounts.google.com%2FLogout%3Fservice%253Dcloudconsole%2526continue%253Dhttps%3A%2F%2Fconsole.cloud.google.com%2Fbigquery%2526hl%253Den_GB&flowName=GlifWebSignIn&flowEntry=ServiceLogin) for the google cloude console
+In order to succesfully do this coding challenge you will need to  have a gmail [account](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fmyaccount.google.com%3Futm_source%3Daccount-marketing-page%26utm_medium%3Dcreate-account-button&flowName=GlifWebSignIn&flowEntry=SignUp) to enter the [google cloude console](https://console.cloud.google.com) where you can create your first project.
+Google might keep trying to get you to sign up for their free trial but you can safely ignore that, our challenge works with the Sandbox version.

-and run
+Next you will need to run

 ```
 gcloud auth application-default login
 ```
+and also set to your default project.

-You will need a credit card for this, but you will get free credit from Google and a monthly [Free Tier](https://cloud.google.com/free/docs/gcp-free-tier) which does not expire.
-This coding challenge only makes use of the Free Tier meaning your Google credit will not be affected.
-If you run into issues with using BigQuery in Jupyter Notebook you can refer to the [documentation](https://cloud.google.com/bigquery/docs/visualize-jupyter)
+If you run into issues with using BigQuery in Jupyter Notebook you can refer to the [documentation](https://cloud.google.com/bigquery/docs/visualize-jupyter) where you can find all the information you will need.

 #### Time Allotment
 We respect your time and don't expect you to spend more than 3 hours on this.
 Try to get as far as you can, your solutions will then be discussed in the next interview, feel free to also add comments and explain what you intended to do.